lgzz/ASKs/README.md

 ## Tips
 * Our test environment is NVIDIA GeForce RTX 3090 GPU and Pytorch 1.9.0.
 Different environments may lead to slightly different results.
-* We have only written the CUDA program of the forward function.
-If you also write the CUDA program of the backward function, both training and inference can be accelerated, and there is no need to validate the compressed model.
 * You can design the shapes of convolution kernels according to your own needs or ideas, and imitate the given codes for implementation and acceleration.
 * You can try different kernel shapes for different layers by changing the cfglist, for example:
 ```python